Please check your inbox to confirm your subscription.

 According to a historic county geological report silver ore was first mined in 1868 at an initial reported grade of 140 ounces (4,350 gm) of silver per ton.
 Mining continued until 1939, with reported grades of 25 ounces (780 gm) per ton.
 Limited exploration was conducted by Union Carbide in the mid 1960's and Santa Fe Minerals in 1980-82.
 That exploration was largely on the unmineralized Vinini formation footwall of the mineral system.
 The property has laid idle since then because Nevada exploration companies focused on gold instead of bulk mineable silver.

 The property has strong potential to host significant new ore bodies along the thrust fault zone, and potentially may host shallow bulk-tonnage resources amenable to modern open pit mining.
 Many large dumps from historic mining occur across the property.
 In 1968 Siskon Corporation conducted a detailed trenching and sampling program of the extensive dumps on the property.
 Their study reported that bulk values averaged more than 125 grams of silver per ton for the majority of the dump material.
-A program to validate these historic results and accurately measure the volume of the dumps will be undertaken.
+The in-place multi-ounce per ton silver deposit is many times larger than the historic dump material.
+Provenance believes the property hosts a large shallow silver system.
 The Company believes just the dump material alone adds significant value to the property, and the new exploration potential is excellent.

 Subscribe to our mailing list to receive every Provenance Gold update straight to your inbox.
 Your email will never be shared or sold and you can cancel your subscription at any time.